 We bring an honest, fresh perspective that may challenge the traditional way of doing things.
 We believe true progress is made through innovation and imagination, which is why we’re committed to bringing new ideas to traditional tables.

-I am an Australian/Indonesian post-graduate qualified, trilingual, communication and advocacy specialist with years of experience providing trusted counsel to CEOs, high profile spokespeople and global organisations.
+Jackie Hanafie (she/her) an Australian-Indonesian post-graduate qualified, trilingual, communication and advocacy specialist with years of experience providing trusted counsel to CEOs, high profile spokespeople and global organisations.

-My background is in international aid and refugee issues where I have worked for, and consulted to, organisations such as UNHCR, UNICEF, World Vision, Oxfam, Refugee Council of Australia, Plan International, International Women's Development Agency, Humanitarian Advisory Group and Kokoda Track Foundation.
-I’ve lived in Melbourne, Sydney, Brazil, Colombia - and now Indonesia, where I’m reconnecting with my roots (my Dad was born here!).
+Her background is in international aid and refugee issues where she has worked for, and consulted to, organisations such as UNHCR, UNICEF, World Vision, Oxfam, Refugee Council of Australia, Plan International, International Women's Development Agency, Humanitarian Advisory Group and Kokoda Track Foundation.
+She has lived in Melbourne, Sydney, Brazil, and Colombia - and now bases herself in Indonesia, where she is reconnecting with her roots.

-I sit on the boards of the Society for the Protection of Animals Abroad (SPANA) and Friends for Good.
-I am also a member of the international advisory board for Missing Perspectives - a global platform seeking to address the marginalisation of young women in both news coverage and decision-making.
+Jackie sits on the board of the Society for the Protection of Animals Abroad (SPANA) and the revenue committee for Australian Doctors International (ADI) - an NGO that seeks to improve the health of people in remote and rural areas of Papua New Guinea.
+She is also a member of the international advisory board for Missing Perspectives - a global platform seeking to address the marginalisation of young women in both news coverage and decision-making.

-I’m passionate about all forms of storytelling, particularly peer-to-peer and participatory approaches.
-I work in English and Spanish, speak Indonesian conversationally, and can order a coffee in three other languages - with varying degrees of success!
+Jackie is passionate about all forms of storytelling, particularly peer-to-peer and participatory approaches.
+She works in English and Spanish, speak Indonesian conversationally, and can order a coffee in three other languages - with varying degrees of success!

 Master of Strategic Public Relations, University of Sydney